 40.6.3 Modifications

 An Interconnection Customer may request an ISO determination as to whether an Interconnection Customer’s proposed modification to any information provided in the Interconnection Request or CRIS-Only Request for its project is permitted or is a Material Modification by submitting to the ISO: (i) a Facility Modification Request in the form of Appendix 5 to these Standard Interconnection Procedures, (ii) a study deposit in cash in the amount of $10,000, and (iii) any supporting information or documentation required under this Section 40.6.3; provided, however, that an Interconnection Customer is not required to provide a study deposit to submit a permitted extension of its Commercial Operation Date pursuant to Section 40.6.3.4, a change to its Point of Interconnection pursuant to Section 40.6.3.1, a name change for the Cluster Study Project, or a name change for the Interconnection Customer.
 Any proposed modification to any information provided in the Interconnection Request or CRIS-Only Request must be accompanied by any resulting updates to the models included in such requests to the extent required in the Facility Modification Request.
-Except as otherwise provided in Section 40.6.3.1, an Interconnection Customer cannot request a modification to the information provided in its Interconnection Request or CRIS-Only Request for its Cluster Study Project during the Application Window until the completion of the later of the Final Decision Period or Additional SDU Study Decision Period in which its Cluster Study Project is participating.
+Except as otherwise provided in Sections 40.6.3.1 and 40.6.3.7, an Interconnection Customer cannot request a modification to the information provided in its validated Interconnection Request or CRIS-Only Request for its Cluster Study Project until the completion of the later of the Final Decision Period or Additional SDU Study Decision Period in which its Cluster Study Project is participating.
 Except as otherwise indicated in Section 40.6.3.1, the Interconnection Customer shall retain its Queue Position if its requested modification is permitted in accordance with Sections 40.6.3.4 or is determined not to be Material Modifications pursuant to this Section 40.6.3.

 40.6.3.1 Within five (5) Business Days after the ISO posts the Cluster Study Project List during the Customer Engagement Window pursuant to Section 40.7.2, the Interconnection Customer may propose a modification to the Point of Interconnection in its Interconnection Request in accordance with the requirements in Section 40.7.2.3 to this Attachment HH.

 40.6.3.2 Upon the ISO’s receipt of an Interconnection Customer’s Facility Modification Request, the ISO shall commence and perform any necessary additional studies as soon as practicable, but in no event shall the ISO commence such studies later than thirty (30) Calendar Days after receiving Interconnection Customer’s complete Facility Modification Request; provided, however, that: (i) the ISO will not perform a study for a proposed modification to a Point of Interconnection pursuant to Section 40.6.3.1; (ii) for a modification subject to the Commercial Operation Date extension requirements in Section 40.6.3.5, the ISO and Connecting Transmission Owner shall assess the proposed modification in accordance with the requirements in 40.6.3.5; and (iii) for a proposed technological change pursuant to Section 40.6.3.7, the ISO shall assess the proposed modification in accordance with the requirements in Section 40.6.3.7.
-Any additional studies resulting from such modification shall be done at Interconnection Customer’s cost in accordance with the requirements in 40.24.3.
+Any additional studies resulting from such modification shall be done at Interconnection Customer’s cost.